OpenAiTx/OpenAiTx/projects/menahishayan/HomeAssistant-Cupertino-Icons/README-en.md

 4. Follow **Install** instructions above

 ## Legal Disclaimer
-Certain icons are copyrighted by Apple and are not allowed to used with modification.
+Certain icons are copyrighted by Apple and are not allowed to be used with modification.
 These icons have not been exported and are not present in this repo.
 They will not be included.

 <hr/>